dehesa/sample-metal/README.md

 -   Playground

-    Xcode playground for you to play with several concepts such as memory allocations or quick view drawings.
+    Xcode playgrounds to play with several concepts such as memory size/strides or quick view drawings.

 -   Command-Line apps.